MON 10AM - 5PM

 The Art Gallery Committee is comprised of eleven dedicated volunteers residing in Quogue who are knowledgeable about the art world.

-Debbie Disston, Secretary
+Debbie Disston, Co-Chair

 Judy McDermott, Treasurer